pyslackers/sir-bot-a-lot/docs/plugins.rst

 Dispatcher
 ^^^^^^^^^^

-The dispatcher is the part of a module processing the incoming data and acting on it.
+The dispatcher is the part of a plugin processing the incoming data and acting on it.
 It should also provide a facade for plugins to interact between them

 .. literalinclude:: ../sirbot/plugins/dispatcher.py